 We will also be posting information through our Facebook and Twitter platforms on updates relevant to the current situation as well as useful information on how to maintain good mental health during times of isolation and stress.

-Whilst the current advice is to stay at home, if you are at risk of domestic/sexual abuse in your home you are allowed to leave and seek refuge.
+If you are at risk of domestic/sexual abuse in your home during the pandemic you are allowed to leave and seek refuge.